Unity-Technologies/com.unity.editor.tasks/README.md

 The next best thing was to code modern .NET and use a version of the TPL library backported to .NET 3.5 (the highest that Unity's old mono supports) to have it running in Unity 5.6 and up.
 The nice thing about modern .NET is that it's pretty much all syntactic sugar.
 Ancient Mono versions can run the code just fine, they just can't compile it.

 These days, Unity supports modern .NET and can compile all this code just fine, so this library no longer ships with .NET 3.5 support, but it still maintains its separation from Unity - the projects don't reference Unity, and any Unity integration code in this library is behind a `#if UNITY_EDITOR` define, so you can safely consume the nuget packages in any .NET environment, and Unity-specific functionality will only be available when you consume this library as a package in a Unity project.

+## How to build

+Check [How to Build](https://raw.githubusercontent.com/Unity-Technologies/Git-for-Unity/master/BUILD.md) for all the build, packaging and versioning details.

+### Release build

+`build[.sh|cmd] -r`

+### Release build and package

+`pack[.sh|cmd] -r -b`

+### Release build and test

+`test[.sh|cmd] -r -b`

+### Where are the build artifacts?

+Packages sources are in `build/packages`.

+Nuget packages are in `build/nuget`.

+Packman (npm) packages are in `upm-ci~/packages`.

+Binaries for each project are in `build/bin` for the main projects and `build/tests` for the tests.

+### How to bump the major or minor parts of the version

+The `version.json` file in the root of the repo controls the version for all packages.
+Set the major and/or minor number in it and **commit the change** so that the next build uses the new version.
+The patch part of the version is the height of the commit tree since the last manual change of the `version.json` file, so once you commit a change to the major or minor parts, the patch will reset back to 0.

 ## License